KnapsackPro/docs.knapsackpro.com/_posts/2021-04-23-estimate-database-connections-pool-size-for-rails-application.md

 ## How does ActiveRecord connection pool affects Postgres max connections?

 Let's start with a simple example.
 Your application may use one of the application servers like Puma or Unicorn.
 Let's focus on Puma because it's more complex as it has a separate configuration for several processes (known as workers in Puma terms) and threads.
-Unicorn doesn't allow for many threads.
+Unicorn runs in a single thread only.
 It works exactly like Puma with a single thread setting.

 <img src="/images/blog/posts/estimate-database-connections-pool-size-for-rails-application/puma.jpeg" style="width:400px;margin-left: 15px;float:right;" alt="Rails, RoR, DB, database, pool" />